celer/vkg/README.md

 # Intro

 This repo is very much a work in progress of utilizing Vulkan with go.
-I've wrapped the vulkan-go/vulkan API to make them a little more idiomatic, and also provided a bunch of utility classes.
+I've wrapped the vulkan-go/vulkan APIs to make them a little more idiomatic, and easier to use and also provided a bunch of utility classes.

 Here is where I'm at:

   * Works with ImGUI
   * Custom memory allocator see allocator.go
   * Utility class called GraphicsApp which does most of the bootstrapping required to get a vulkan app up and going
+  * Can display meshes and textures

 If you want to get a good idea of where I'm going checkout examples/imgui